Is The Furbo Dog Camera Worth The Hype? An Investigation

 Next, I downloaded the Furbo app from the App Store — it's free, but keep in mind that the Furbo Dog Nanny subscription (which includes cloud storage for videos, among other premium features) is not.
 However, every Furbo comes with a free one-month trial of Dog Nanny, so you can test it for yourself before paying.

 It took me about five minutes to set up my Furbo from the app.
 After plugging it in, I created an account, paired it to my phone, and added a name.
-Last step: Filling the base with Miso's favorite pumpkin-flavored treats.
+Last step: Filling the base with Miso's favourite pumpkin-flavoured treats.

 At first, I positioned the Furbo facing my apartment's living room.
 Miso is a total couch potato, so I figured he would spend a lot of time there when I was not home.
 However, after tuning into the Furbo remotely, I saw...nada.
 While the Furbo can give you a pretty wide view of your space, the camera itself can't move (though it can zoom in and out).
 When my boyfriend came home that afternoon, we decided to move the Furbo's location to face the front door in an attempt to witness more pup action.
 The next day, we were not surprised to see that Miso spent a lot of his time sitting and/or sleeping on the doormat.
 It was adorable, heartbreaking, and wholesome all at once.